sinanaybar/hamachiter/README.md

 Since I had connection problems with the existing guis for logmein-hamachi, I decided to interface with a simple terminal. logmein-hamachi needs to be installed for it to work.

-youtube de mevcut videosu burdan bakabiliriniz. https://www.youtube.com/watch?v=nQGlhgkTz10
+youtube de mevcut videosu burdan bakabilirniz.

+https://www.youtube.com/watch?v=nQGlhgkTz10